Zebralt/resourcely/README.md

 rly.expand(resources, globals())
 ```

-This enables us to import those namespace from an `images` package:
+This enables us to import the defined namespaces from the newfound `images` package:

 ```python
 >>> from images import buttons